briancrink/accessedu/documentation/addendum/adherence.md

 Podcasts, audiobooks, research journals, textbooks, medium articles, YouTube videos, I consumed it all.

-The more sessions of deep thinking, the more those beautiful 'woooah' moments occurred.
+The more sessions of deep thinking, the more those natural beautiful 'woooah' moments occurred.

 Continuing my growth as a programmer, I needed a new set of thinking strategies derived in formal logic necessary for more effective problem-solving.

-Through self-directed learning, I learned to derive insight from empirical research, formal logic, mental models, abstraction, and reasoning from contradictory schools of thought.
+Through self-directed learning, I learned to derive insight from empirical research, formal logic, mental models, abstraction, and reason with contradictory schools of thought.

-All the while, I could not help but notice common problems I felt hindering my education in formal education remained unnoticed by my former peers.

-There existed a strange dichotomy in the admiration I had for learning that was contrary to my former peers.
+All the while, I noticed there existed a strange dichotomy among learners.

 To students, learning meant homework and studying.